Sikhism in Greater Vancouver: 2012 boundaries

+2003 boundaries

 Gurdwaras

-Sikh gurdwaras (Sikh temples) in Vancouver were the city's only community centres for the Indo-Canadians until the 1960s.
+Sikh gurdwaras (Sikh places of worship) in Vancouver were the city's only community centres for the Indo-Canadians until the 1960s.
 This meant that the gurdwaras at the time also gave social outlets to Punjabi Hindus and other South Asians.
 By 1981, gurdwaras mainly filled religious purposes.
 Many major gurdwaras in Greater Vancouver were initially established in isolated areas, but these areas over time became urbanized.

 Sikhs often selected gurdwaras due to religious beliefs, family ties, political beliefs, and/or social reasons, and these were not necessarily gurdwaras that were the closest to them.

 By 1988 there were six gurdwaras within a 10 mi radius in one area in Vancouver.
 Four new gurdwaras opened in Metro Vancouver in the 1980s.

 Gurdwaras in Vancouver

 The first gurdwara in Vancouver opened in 1908.
 It was founded by the Khalsa Diwan Society (KDS), which was established in 1906, This gurdwara was originally on West 2nd Avenue. making it Vancouver's oldest Sikh Society.
 In 1969 it moved to the intersection of Southwest Marine Drive and Ross Street, in South Vancouver.

 The Akali Singh Gurdwara is in East Vancouver, along Skeena Street.
 It opened in 1952 in response to a religious dispute.
-Around the time it opened, the Akali Singh Gurdwara did not permit people who had no facial hair from being a part of its management committee, but it allowed them to be a part of the auditing committee and some of the individuals who gave significant amounts of money to the gurdwara were clean-shaven.
+Around the time it opened, the Akali Singh Gurdwara did not permit people who had no facial hair from being a part of its management committee, but it allowed them to be a part of the auditing committee.
 The construction of the current gurdwara, valued at 1.5-2 million dollars, began construction in 1981.
 Previously the revenue of the Akali Singh gurdwara was equal to that of the KDS, but around the time of the new gurdwara construction, a takeover of the gurdwara was attempted.
 The gurdwara prevented an internal takeover by restricting election participation to persons who were not members of other Sikh societies.
 As a result, a severe membership split occurred and the size was reduced.
 The Akali Singh was opposed to the KDS, which had a more militant attitude towards the Khalistan question.

-Around 1975 a Marxist–Leninist Sikh group purchased the Desh Baghat Mandir centre on Main Street after a failed attempt to seize control of other gurdwaras.
+Around 1975, a Marxist–Leninist Sikh group purchased the Desh Baghat Mandir centre on Main Street after a failed attempt to seize control of other gurdwaras.